Working with a Lawyer (Washington State)

 What Is an Initial Consultation Fee?

 An initial consultation fee is the fee the lawyer charges for your first meeting.
-Usually, by the end of the meeting you will decide if you want to hire (sometimes called “retain”) the lawyer, and the lawyer will decide if she wants to take your case.
+By the end of the meeting, you’ll decide if you want to hire the lawyer (sometimes called “retain”), and the lawyer will decide whether to take your case.
 Do not expect to get legal advice during this first meeting.
-Some lawyers charge their usual hourly rate for an initial consultation; some charge a reduced rate; and others offer free initial consultations.
-Be sure to ask about the initial consultation fee when you make an appointment.

 What Are the Different Kinds of Fee Arrangements?